tangorcraft/sc2coop-repo/README.md

     * 2nd artifact: + 1 to beam width, + 3 seconds to debuff duration, + cloaking is disabled
     * 3rd artifact: + 1 to beam width, + another 3 seconds, + detection is disabled
 * Avatar of Form: couldn't think of any other good changes
-  * Changes to Storm autocast validators (require at lest 2 targets)
+  * Changed Storm autocast validators (require at lest 2 targets)
   * Storm cooldown reduced to 4 seconds
 * Avatar of Essense: a minor change to Devolve autocast filters